Frederick Lindemann, 1st Viscount Cherwell: Political career

 Lindemann's political career was a result of his close friendship with Winston Churchill, who protected Lindemann from the many in the British government he had snubbed and insulted.
 "Love me, love my dog, and if you don't love my dog, you damn well can't love me," Churchill reportedly said to a member of Parliament who had questioned his reliance on Lindemann, and later to the same MP Churchill added, "Don't you know that he is one of my oldest and greatest friends?".

 In July 1941 Lindemann was raised to the peerage as Baron Cherwell, of Oxford in the County of Oxford.
-The following year he was made Paymaster-General by Churchill, an office he retained until 1945.
+The following year he was made Paymaster General by Churchill, an office he retained until 1945.
 In 1943 he was also sworn of the Privy Council.
 When Churchill returned as Prime Minister in 1951, Lindemann was again appointed Paymaster-General, this time with a seat in the cabinet.
 He continued in this post until October 1953.
 In 1956 he was made Viscount Cherwell of Oxford, in the County of Oxford.
 Lindemann enthusiastically supported the controversial Morgenthau Plan, which Churchill subsequently endorsed on 15 September 1944.
 Following his 1945 return to the Clarendon Laboratory, Lindemann created the Atomic Energy Authority.

 Personal life

-Lindemann was a teetotaler, non-smoker and a vegetarian, although Churchill would sometimes induce him to take a glass of brandy.
+Lindemann was a teetotaller, non-smoker and a vegetarian, although Churchill would sometimes induce him to take a glass of brandy.
 He was an excellent pianist, and sufficiently able as a tennis player to compete at Wimbledon.

 Lindemann, or the "Prof", never married.
 In his younger years, he had pursued two romantic interests but was rejected on both occasions.
 When he was 49, Lindemann became entranced with the 27-year-old Lady Elizabeth Lindsay, daughter of David Lindsay, 27th Earl of Crawford.
-One day in February 1937, he learnt from Lady Elizabeth's father that, while travelling in Italy, she had fallen ill with pneumonia and died; upon the news of her death, Lindemann withdrew from his romantic pursuits and chose to spend the rest of his life alone.
+One day in February 1937, he learnt from Lady Elizabeth's father that, while travelling in Italy, she had fallen ill with pneumonia and died; upon receiving the news of her death, Lindemann withdrew from his romantic pursuits and chose to spend the rest of his life alone.

 Lindemann died in his sleep at Oxford on 3 July 1957, aged 71, one year after becoming Viscount Cherwell, at which point the barony and viscountcy became extinct.